alqatech/git-webhook/readme.md

 # Auto Deployment Webhook
-## Node Service to auto deploy code on webhooh request
+## Node Service to auto deploy code on webhook request

 ### How to Setup
 - pull code on server